Quentin Willson: Early life

-Education

-Willson was educated at Wyggeston Grammar School for Boys, a former state grammar school in Leicester, followed by the University of Leicester, where he studied English Literature.

-Early career

-After graduation, he founded a car dealership selling Ferraris and Maseratis.
-In the early 1990s, he was the deputy editor of the only magazine solely devoted to second hand motors, Buying Cars.

-In 1988, he was convicted at Coalville Magistrates' Court and fined for falsely advertising the mileage on a Vauxhall Cavalier.

 Television

 Willson joined the BBC in 1991 to co-host the original version of Top Gear with Jeremy Clarkson.
 Until the original format's cancellation in 2001, he appeared every week on the programme, typically as an expert on used cars.

-Willson later presented his own produced classic car series The Car's the Star, along with the first property show to talk about money, All The Right Moves, both for the BBC.
+Willson presented the car series The Car's the Star.

-After Top Gear's cancellation, he left the BBC to present Channel 5's rival motoring programme, Fifth Gear.
+Following Top Gear's cancellation, he left the BBC to present Channel 5's rival motoring programme, Fifth Gear.
 When Top Gear was relaunched, Willson said of Clarkson that "It's a compliment that the BBC are so afraid of losing ratings to us, they've lured my old co-host out of semi-retirement."

-While at Channel 5, Willson created the Britain's Worst Driver format.
-A raft of similar shows followed, including Britain's Worst DIYer, "Worst Farmer", Worst Mother in Law, Worst Husband, Worst Teenager, Worst Builder, Worst Zookeeper, and Worst FIFA 2002 Player.
-After Willson's appearances on Britain’s Worst series, comedian Harry Hill dressed up as him and announced: "I used to be on Top Gear, now I’m on Channel 5.
-Welcome to Britain’s Worst Career Move".
-Wilson stopped presenting Fifth Gear in 2005.
+Willson stopped presenting Fifth Gear in 2005.

-Willson also participated in the second series of Strictly Come Dancing in 2004, but ignominiously got the lowest score ever on the show with his one and only dance before being voted off.
-Willson still holds the record for lowest score ever on Strictly with a grand total of eight out of a possible 40 points.
-Judge Craig Revel Horwood described Willson as "Britain's Worst Dancer".
+Willson also participated in the second series of Strictly Come Dancing in 2004, but received the lowest score ever on the show, which still stands to this day, on his single dance before being voted off.

 On 12 January 2009, and again on 4 December 2010, he appeared on BBC Breakfast giving advice on snow driving and which cars are better suited.
 On 5 April 2012, he once again appeared on BBC Breakfast talking about the Highway Code.
 He also regularly featured on the ITV breakfast show Daybreak, when there were motoring related features.

-In 2015, Willson returned to Channel 5 to host The Classic Car Show.
+In February 2015, Willson returned to Channel 5 to host The Classic Car Show.